Shop Subscribe

 There Is No Substitute for Hugs!
 But Here Are Some Ideas to Consider

-Our proprioceptive sense is information from our muscles and joints that give us awareness of our body in space and help promote body awareness and self-regulation.
-One of the ways this system is activated is through deep touch pressure…like a hug!
-Research indicates that a 20 second hug can activate a chemical in the body called oxytocin which is known as a bonding/calming hormone.
-In addition to increased levels of oxytocin, a sustained hug has been shown to help reduce blood pressure and cortisol (the stress hormone), increase happiness, lower stress, and improve relationships and connection.
+Our proprioceptive sense is information from our muscles and joints that give us awareness of our body in space and helps promote body awareness and self-regulation.
+One of the ways this system is activated is through deep touch pressure… like a hug!
+Research indicates that a 20-second hug can activate a chemical in the body called oxytocin, which is known as a bonding/calming hormone.
+In addition to increased oxytocin levels, a sustained hug has been shown to help reduce blood pressure and cortisol (the stress hormone), increase happiness, lower stress, and improve relationships and connections.

-Additional research on the effects of oxytocin on the brain in individuals on the autism spectrum seem to indicate it may be helpful in the regulation of social skills tasks.
-So no wonder then, that teachers love giving hugs to their students and the students benefit as recipients!
+Additional research on the effects of oxytocin on the brain in individuals on the autism spectrum indicates it may be helpful in the regulation of social skills tasks.
+So it’s no wonder teachers love giving hugs to their students, and the students benefit as recipients!

-1. Teach the child to be his/her own advocate for self-regulation:
+1. Teach the child to be their own advocate for self-regulation:

 • Crossing the arms, give the shoulders a squeeze while pulling down.

 • Do chair push-ups.
 Sit at the edge of the chair.
-Place hands at thighs then push down with the arms with the goal of lifting the feet off the floor a few inches.
+Place hands at thighs, then push down with the arms to lift the feet off the floor a few inches.
 Repeat.

 • Wall push-ups.
-Lean both hands into wall with arms straight.
+Lean both hands into a wall with arms straight.
 Place one leg back like a runner’s stretch and push hands into the wall.
-Repeat opposite leg.
+Repeat with the opposite leg.

 • Push hands together at midline like a prayer or yoga pose.
 Push and hold for 5 seconds.
 Relax and repeat.